Why SLM Corporation (SLM) Stock Could See Much Higher Prices Ahead

-SLM Corporation (NASDAQ: SLM) is -12.95% lower on its value in year-to-date trading and has touched a low of $10.81 and a high of $20.17 in the current 52-week trading range.
+SLM Corporation (NASDAQ: SLM) is -12.05% lower on its value in year-to-date trading and has touched a low of $10.81 and a high of $20.17 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SLM stock was last observed hovering at around $14.32 in the last trading session, with the day’s gains setting it 0.13% off its average median price target of $18.00 for the next 12 months.
-It is also 27.75% off the consensus price target high of $20.00 offered by 13 analysts, but current levels are -31.36% lower than the price target low of $11.00 for the same period.
+The SLM stock was last observed hovering at around $14.67 in the last trading session, with the day’s loss setting it -0.07% off its average median price target of $18.00 for the next 12 months.
+It is also 27.0% off the consensus price target high of $20.00 offered by 13 analysts, but current levels are -32.73% lower than the price target low of $11.00 for the same period.

 Sponsored